-This week Leap29’s Principle Consultant, Rob Day discusses how to optimize your CV to make an instant impact.
+This week Leap29’s Principal Consultant, Rob Day discusses how to optimize your CV to make an instant impact.

 In today’s job hunting marketing it is best to ensure you have two CVs; one optimized for job boards, and one for applying directly for jobs.